 – Retainers are very common oral appliances used to reduce and avoid the shifting of pearly whites, primarily after another location-fixing process.
 Retainers are removable, and they can also be utilized to thwart thumb-sucking.

-If you are worried about the alignment of your pearly whites, the staff at All Kids Dental Pediatrics & Orthodontics in Glenwood Springs, Rifle, and Eagle, Colorado, can help you.
-Please call their office now at 970-928-9500 to set up your next checkup or a consultation with Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen.
+If you are worried about the alignment of your pearly whites, the staff at All Kids Dental Pediatrics & Orthodontics in Glenwood Springs, Colorado, can help you.
+Please call their office now at 970-928-9500 to set up your next checkup or a consultation with Dr. Casey Johnson.